Uninsured Vehicle Project

 Staebler Blog Featured Image

 The Uninsured Vehicle project was launched by MTO in 2010.
 The goal of the project is to reduce the number of uninsured vehicles on our roads.
-In order to renewal the license plate sticker there needs to be insurance coverage in place.
+In order to renewal the licence plate sticker there needs to be insurance coverage in place.
 MTO, Service Ontario and IBC are working together on the project verify insurance by cross referencing Vehicle Identification Numbers (VINs) to the IBC database.
 It is great to see everyone working together and there is no question, eliminating the uninsured drivers from the road, will be of great benefit for everyone.

 Granted there are some circumstances where the validation of insurance has not gone smoothly and some of our clients have had a frustrating time obtaining a plate renewal.
 This can happen when: